Mohamed Lemine Ch'bih Ould Cheikh Melainine: Arrest, trial, and imprisonment

 On 8 April 2001 Ould Cheikh Melainine, along with fellow FP members Mukhtar Ould Haibetna and Bouba Ould Hassan were arrested.
-The trio were held incommunicado for the next 30 days and were charged with conspiring to overthrow the government, plotting acts of terrorism, plotting to kidnap businessmen, and of taking illegal political funds from Gaddafi's Libya.
-The Ould Taya Government often accused its opponents of collusion with Libya, which was then still under Western sanctions.
+The trio were held incommunicado for the next 30 days and were charged with conspiring to overthrow the Mauritanian Government, plotting acts of terrorism, plotting to kidnap businessmen, and of taking illegal political funds from Gaddafi's Libya.
+The Ould Taya Government often accused its opponents of collusion with Libya, which was then still under economic sanctions.
 At times, opposition to the arrests took the form of violent protests, which required massive police intervention.
-Many defense lawyers inside and outwith Mauritania offered to help the trio, although government intervention in the trial made this difficult, with the trial itself being moved on 10 May 2001 some 850 kilometers from Nouakchott to the remote town of Ayoun el Atrous.
+Many defense lawyers inside and outside Mauritania offered to help the trio, although possible Government intervention in the trial made this difficult, with the trial itself being moved on 10 May 2001 some 850 kilometers from Nouakchott to the remote town of Ayoun el Atrous.
 Ould Cheikh Melainine was given only limited access to his lawyers, and Moussa Maiga, a Malian lawyer who had travelled to Ayoun el Atrous to take part in the defense team, was forced to leave Mauritania.
 Offers of legal help also came from France, Mali, Morocco, and Senegal.

-The trial of Ould Cheikh Melainine and took place from 12 to 14 June 2001.
-The prosecution didn't offer any circumstantial evidence, with the focus being on confessions given by the three, as well as oral testimony from two government informants, who were deemed non-credible by some independent experts.
-The defence also claimed that the confessions had been only given under duress, and that Mauritanian police had drugged the defendants during their interrogation.
+The trial of Mohamed Lemine Ch'bih Ould Cheikh Melainine took place from 12 to 14 June 2001.
+The Prosecution didn't offer any circumstantial evidence, with the focus being on confessions given by the three, as well as oral testimony from two Government informants, who were deemed "non-credible" by some independent experts.
+The defense also claimed that the confessions had been only given under alleged "duress", and that Mauritanian police had possibly "drugged" the defendants during their interrogation.

-The three were found guilty by the tribunal on 14 June, and were each sentenced to 5 years imprisonment.
+The three were found guilty by the tribunal on 14 June and were each sentenced to 5 years imprisonment.
 Immediately after their trial they were moved to a prison near Ayoun el Atrous.
 Following their sentencing, it was expected by most observers that the three would receive a presidential pardon, or at the least that their sentences would be commuted.
 However, despite this expectation, and despite continuing domestic and international protests, no leniency was forthcoming.

 There were fears over Ould Cheikh Melainine's fate after he fell seriously ill in February 2002 at the prison where he was being held.
 In response he was moved to a hospital in Ayoun et Atrous until he had fully recovered, at which point he was returned to prison.